Year 1 - Wagtails 2021

 Click here to see our curriculum map for the year

 What have we been doing this week?
 Find out in the 'Ask me about' (attached below).

 Our Ask Me Abouts are uploaded once every two weeks.
-Our new homework grid for the second half of the Summer term is below.
+Our new homework grid for the first half of the Autumn term is below.

 - Homework Grid Autumn 1.pdf

 - Wagtails Ask Me About 1 10th Sept.pdf

 - Wagtails Ask Me About 2 24th Sept.pdf